OpenOmics/leafworker/docs/usage/run.md

 > ```
 >
 > **where:**
-> Any groups listed in this file must exist in the `--groups` file.
+> • Any groups listed in this file must exist in the `--groups` file.
-> 2nd column represents the comaprison baseline, i.e _G1_ and _G3_ in the example above.
+> • 2nd column represents the baseline of the comparison, i.e _G1_ and _G3_ in the example above.
 >
 > ***Example:*** `--contrasts .tests/contrasts.tsv`